 Georgia regularly reports hate crime data to ODIHR.
 Georgia's Criminal Code includes general and specific penalty-enhancement provisions for hate crimes, as well as substantive offences.
 Georgia’s data do not report cases of discrimination and persecution separately.
 The Information-Analytical Department of the Ministry of Internal Affairs, the Central Administration of Prosecutors of the Ministry of Justice, the Statistical Office and the Supreme Court all collect hate crime statistics.

-The Chief Prosecutor's Office of Georgia prepared a development strategy for 2017 - 2021.
-This strategy contains a section on countering discrimination and hate crimes.
+The Chief Prosecutor's Office of Georgia has begun implementing a development strategy for 2017 – 2021, containing a section on countering discrimination and hate crimes.
 The strategy envisions the elaboration of recommendations on crimes committed with religious biases, the introduction of specialized hate crime prosecutors within the Prosecutor's Office, and increasing public awareness of hate crimes, including through the publication of notable cases on the official webpage of Prosecutor's Office.

 ODIHR observes that Georgia has not made public reliable data and statistics on hate crimes.